Pharmacy Benefit Manager Legislation

 §Act 1007: This act preserves the professional independence of a pharmacist/pharmacy.
 Additionally this act limits the the retaliatory actions that a PBM can engage in vis a via a pharmacy.

 A.B.
-627 (2015): This bill would exempt certain contracts from the requirements governing the medicines and medical supplies that must be provided to injured employees in workers’ compensation cases
+627 (2015): This bill would exempt certain contracts from the requirements governing the medicines and medical supplies that must be provided to injured employees in workers’ compensation cases.
+Signed into law July 13, 2015.

 BPC §9.5-4430 through §4439: This law dictates the procedures governing how entities may conduct audits of pharmacies, specifically the regulations governing the timing of the audit as well as an appeals process for the pharmacies being audited.

 H.B.
-14-1213 (2014): This bill concerns PBM's MAC pricing requirements for prescription drugs, and, in connection therewith, making and reducing appropriations.
+14-1213 (2014): This bill concerns PBMs' MAC pricing requirements for prescription drugs, and, in connection therewith, making and reducing appropriations.
+Signed into law on June 6, 2014.

 H.B.
-1359 (2014): This bill concerns the creation of the Achieving a Better Life Experience (ABLE) Savings Program for individuals with disabilities
+1359 (2014): This bill concerns the creation of the Achieving a Better Life Experience (ABLE) Savings Program for individuals with disabilities.
+Signed into law on May 17, 2014.

 §10-16-122: This law governs how PBM networks will be set up, and that any PBM or intermediary whose contract with a carrier includes an open network shall allow participation by each pharmacy provider in the contract service area.
 Additionally that no PBM or carrier offering a managed care plan shall transfer or request that a pharmacy provider transfer the prescriptions of a covered person to a different participating pharmacy provider unless certain conditions are met.

 H.B.
 13-1221: This law sets standards for a PBM or entity acting on behalf of a PBM to follow when auditing a pharmacy.
 The auditing entity shall give written notice prior to conducting an audit as well as conducting the audit with a licensed pharmacist when required.
-Further it set forbade certain techniques in calculating the amount of recoupment or penalty as well as established a process for Pharmacies to appeal or dispute a claim.
+Further it forbids certain techniques in calculating the amount of recoupment or penalty and establishes a process for Pharmacies to appeal or dispute a claim.
 (Signed into law by Governor April 8, 2013)

 S.B.
-14 (2014): This act concern copayments for breast ultrasound screenings and occupational therapy services.
+14 (2014): This act concerns copayments for breast ultrasound screenings and occupational therapy services.
+Signed into law on June 12, 2014.

 Act 07-200: This act governs the process that PBMs must engage in in order to receive a certificate of registration from the Connecticut Insurance Department.
 Also the act lays out what recourse the Insurance Commissioner has regarding PBMs who act contrary to the established rules.